 - Download this form.

-- Complete all sections of the form in entirety, ensuring handwriting is clear and legible.
+- Complete all sections of the form in entirety by typing in the personal information before printing (preferred), or using clear and legible handwriting.

-- Take the form to a Notary to obtain a notarized signature.
-If you are a resident of Louisiana, you will also need two witness signatures.
+- Take the form to a notary to obtain a notarized signature.
+Louisiana residents will also need 2 witness signatures.

 Are Payable on Death accounts subject to probate?